 Inside, the historical courtyard becomes a two-level atrium and exhibition space designed to host the activities and events of the Canadian cultural center under a vast glass roof.
 The atrium is visible from the street due to the transparence of its sizable glass arches.
 The venue is designed to represent Canada: vast, spacious, bright and open to all.

 On the upper levels, the spaces dedicated to the chancellery have been entirely remodeled with their future function as architectural concept.
 That way, the constraints specific to Haussmannian apartments have been diverted in order to keep only the harmony of it.
 The typical Haussmannian vanishing points have been preserved and highlighted to emphasize the link between the Canadian representation and the surroundings of the building.

-Project managers: Deborah Pill, Thomas Poletti, Laure Barthelot
+Leading architects: Deborah Pill, Thomas Poletti, Laure Barthelot

 Project team: Axel Kronborg, Catherine Kirk, Julie Lavergne, Laure Barthelot, Thomas Poletti, Matthew Kella, Maelle Vandervynckt

 Computer generated images: Benoit Paterlini, Amélie Bellaud, Giovanni Barbagallo